 The Mathematical "Heavy Lifting"

-Rapture3D uses a mathematical framework known as "Higher Order Ambisonics" (HOA) to drive your speakers.
+Rapture3D and the TOA plugins uses a mathematical framework known as "Higher Order Ambisonics" (HOA) to drive your speakers.
 The maths is hard, but we worry about all that - and the results are worth it!
-HOA can work better and better as you add more speakers and, like its close relative "Wavefield Synthesis", can generate essentially correct soundfields over a wide area.
+HOA can work better and better as you add more detail and more speakers and, like its close relative "Wavefield Synthesis", can generate essentially correct soundfields over an area.
 Unlike Wavefield however, it doesn't insist on huge numbers of speakers.
 Instead, Rapture3D does the best it can and blends in more robust techniques where there isn't enough detail, or a large enough number of speakers, for more "holographic" approaches.

-We think we have a superb HOA decoder in Rapture3D.
-We're using a range of new techniques, including handling of irregular speaker layouts and new psychoacoustic cues.
+We think we have a superb HOA playback system ("decoder") in Rapture3D.
+We're using a range of new techniques, including handling of irregular speaker layouts, management of wavefront curvature - and new psychoacoustic cues.
 If you're mathematically inclined, you might be interested in some Technical Notes.

 Rapture3D also has support for surround stereo, HCTC crosstalk cancelled stereo, and 3D over stereo headphones, using five different "HRTFs" to help you find one that matches your head shape.